Skip to Content

 US FDA pregnancy category: Not Assigned

-Risk Summary: No increased rates of major birth defects or miscarriages have been reported with use during pregnancy; untreated hypothyroidism during pregnancy is associated with risks to the mother and fetus
+Risk summary: No increased rates of major birth defects or miscarriages have been reported with use during pregnancy; untreated maternal hypothyroidism during pregnancy is associated with a higher rate of complications, including spontaneous abortion, gestational hypertension, pre-eclampsia, stillbirth, and premature delivery, as well as potential adverse effects on fetal neurocognitive development.

 Comments: